cabbi/modbus_client/README.md

 - [Modbus Client TCP](https://pub.dev/packages/modbus_client_tcp) implements the **TCP** protocol to send requests via **ethernet networks**.
 - [Modbus Client Serial](https://pub.dev/packages/modbus_client_serial) implements the **ASCII** and **RTU** protocols to send requests via **Serial Port**

+**Notes**
+- In order to use serial implementation you need to build the serial library [libserialport build instructions](https://github.com/jpnurmi/libserialport/blob/master/README)
-The split of the packages is done to minimize dependencies on your project.
+- The split of the packages is done to minimize dependencies on your project.

 # Usage